Amstrad ALT-386SX Laptop Computer

 The facts and figures on this page only relate to the 386SX version, although these can also apply to the ALT-286.
 The computers look identical and use the same battery pack, share a user manual and even service manual.
 This indicates that many parts can be exchanged between the two models.
 The ALT-286 comes with a 20 megabyte hard disc, and the 386SX with an 80 or 170 megabyte hard disc.

 A characteristic design feature of this laptop is the single eccentrically fitted hinge on the Liquid Crystal Display (LCD screen).
 Instead of in the middle, as you may expect, this is fitted to the extreme right of the base unit.

 Made in Japan.
-Our machine has a serial number of N15136136 A and was kindly donated by Tom Armitstead
+Our machine was kindly donated by Tom Armitstead.